-When used correctly, informational interviews are a powerful tool to help you gain insights into your target company, share industry best practices, and stand out in today’s saturated job market.
+When used correctly, informational interviews are a powerful tool that can help you gain insights into your target company, learn industry best practices, and stand out in today’s saturated job market.

 So what are informational interviews?
-What questions do you ask in an informational interview?
-How do you follow up after an informational interview?
+What questions do you ask?
+How do you follow up afterwards?

-In this article, I break down what an informational interview is and how to request an informational interview.
-I also share the 10 best questions to ask in an informational interview.
-Finally, I explain how to effectively follow up after you conduct an informational interview.
+In this article, I break down what an informational interview is and how to request one.
+I also share the 10 best questions to ask.
+Finally, I explain how to effectively follow up afterwards.
 By the end of this article, you will understand how to leverage informational interviews to help you find a job you LOVE.

 What Are Informational Interviews?

-An informational interview is a networking conversation with an individual who works in your target career.
-Informational interviews allow you to gain real-time information from someone working in your target role, industry, or company.
+An informational interview is a networking conversation with someone who works in your target career.
+It allows you to gain real-time information from someone working in your target role, industry, or company.

-Informational interviews are particularly helpful when job searching as they can help you to find an ‘in’ at your target company.
-If you are trying to break into tech, for instance, you may want to conduct an informational interview with someone at Meta, Amazon, Google, or another tech company to glean tips and insights from their personal experiences working in tech.
+Informational interviews are particularly helpful when job searching as they can help you find an ‘in’ at your target company.
+If you are trying to break into tech, for instance, you may want to request an informational interview with someone at Meta, Amazon, Google, or another tech company to glean tips and insights from their personal experiences working in tech.

 How Do You Request An Informational Interview?

 Requesting an informational interview is simple.
-After identifying your target contact, send a short message requesting 20 minutes of the recipient’s time.
-Clarify that the purpose of your conversation is to learn more about their career and experiences, share best practices, and get any tips on navigating the industry.
+After identifying your target contact, send a short message requesting 20 minutes of their time.
+Clarify that the purpose of your conversation is to learn more about their career and experiences, share best practices, and get any tips they have on navigating the industry.

 If you are struggling with how to request an informational interview, read this article.
 I provide additional insights on how to write high-impact LinkedIn networking messages that get responses.

-You landed an informational interview, now what do you ask?
-The following are a few of the best questions to ask in an informational interview.
+You landed an informational interview, but now what do you ask?
+The following are a few of the best questions to ask to get useful feedback.